google/dart-neats/typed_sql/doc/07_aggregate_functions.md

 }
 ```

-For the remainder of this document we shall assume that `db` is an instance of
-`Database<Bookstore>`.

-## Example data
-Through examples in this document we shall assume that the following test-data
+and assume that the following test-data
 has been loaded into the database.

 ```dart bookstore_test.dart#initial-data